skeletonlabs/skeleton/.changeset/lazy-pants-yawn.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Toast enhancement
-    1. Added the ability to hide the close button.
-    2. Added the ability to remain visible on hover.
-    3. Added the ability to close toasts programmatically by Id.
+feat: Toast enhancement - ability to `hide the close button`, ability to `remain visible on hover`, ability to `close toasts programmatically` by Id.